 Escape from Tarkov is a difficult survival game where it helps to have some knowledge before jumping in.
 If you’ve seen a livestream or only just started playing, read our tips and tricks below to get an advantage.
 It’s easy to make simple mistakes without knowing the basics as a beginner.

 SCAV – SCAVs are given random gear that can’t be edited.
 When entering a raid, you join midway into the time limit after PMCs have spawned.
-AI-controlled SCAVs won’t attack you unless you attack a SCAV.
+By default, AI-controlled SCAVs won’t attack you unless you attack a SCAV.
 Assuming you don’t have low karma from attacking SCAVs as a SCAV.

 The idea behind SCAV runs is you’re given free gear to gather more or extract with.
 However, SCAVs have a cooldown timer after each run.
+As you get further into Tarkov, you can upgrade parts of your Hideout to reduce that timer.
+Such as the Intelligence Center.

-Tip 2 – Take Advantage of Offline Mode
+Tip 2 – How to Offline Raid/Mode

 The various options let you choose the amount of AI, their difficulty level, and other settings too.
 Two fun settings to turn on are SCAV War and Tagged and Cursed.